cboettig/labnotebook/_posts/2013-01-24-Data-URIs-for-image-archives.md

 ---

 Figures have been one of the standing challenges of the open notebook.
-Displaying figures online requires that they are first uploaded to a server somewhere, which can make archiving notebook pages more difficult.
+Displaying figures online requires that they are first uploaded to a server somewhere.
+Recently I have used automated uploads to external servers such as figshare to host all images generated in the course of my research, and simply point to those graphs which I wish to include in a notebook page using an image link.
+Unfortunately, this means that the images themselves are not being permanently archived when I deposit my notebook entries into their annual archives on figshare.
+(Because figshare provides objects with unique identifier DOIs and benefits from [CLOCKSS](http://clockss.org) archival preservation, I use it to ensure a permanent backup of the notebook contents is available).
 I've recently discovered Data URIs, which provide a way to embed the image data directly into HTML (or markdown) entries.
 I am trying to decide if they offer a better way to address this challenge, so working through my thinking here.

 ## History of Figure management in the notebook